 Haven’t seen the Gravesytes in a while.
 This one is spot on.

-Spooky D Cat over 1 year ago
+Spooky D Cat about 2 years ago

 Sic semper cryptocurrencyists! (aka Ponzi-schemists, as noted above)

-mr_sherman Premium Member over 1 year ago
+mr_sherman Premium Member about 2 years ago

 I remember where people programmed bank computers to skim off the third or fourth decimal place of deposits and put it in another account.
 It didn’t affect the receiver’s account, but quickly garnered wealth for the person owning that account.
 It was quickly made illegal, and I’m wondering how bitcoin mining is any different.